Territory: 53 sq. M. km

 Geographical position: part of the Volga Federal District; It borders in the west with the Saratov and Ulyanovsk regions, in the southeast with the Orenburg region, in the north with the Republic of Tatarstan, in the south with Kazakhstan.

-Climate: moderate continental, more than half of the time of the year the anticyclonal type of weather prevails.
-The average monthly temperature in July is + 21 ° C, in January - 14 ° C. The climate of the region is characterized by long and snowy winters, short spring, hot and dry summers, short autumn.
+Climate: temperate continental, more than half of the year anticyclonic type of weather prevails.
+The average monthly temperature in July is + 21 ° С, in January - 14 ° С. The climate of the region is characterized by long winters with little snow, short springs, hot and dry summers, and short autumn.
 The territory of the region belongs to the zone of insufficient moisture.
-Maximum precipitation occurs in June and July.
+The maximum precipitation occurs in June and July.

 Relief: the Volga and Samara rivers divide the territory of the region into three parts: the Right Bank, the northern and southern Left Bank.
 Most of the area (91,2%) lies in the Left Bank.
 The Kuibyshev and Saratov reservoirs are located within the region.
 In general, the region has a flat, smooth relief, favorable for the development of agriculture.